shadow-robot/sr_tools/sr_hand_health_report/README.md

 --read-secure customer_key use_aws=true
 ```

 During installation you will be prompted for a AWS customer key.
-Retrieve it from the link of Shadow Wiki given above.
+Retrieve it from the link of [Shadow Wiki link](http://10.5.1.13/mediawiki/index.php/Customer_Keys_for_uploading_ROS_Logs)given above.

 If you can't open the link or if you have any doubts about this process, contact the software team at software@shadowrobot.com.